BenjaminRH/dotvim/README.md

 ## Dependencies
-There are some optional external projects that plugins can take advantage of, although currently none of these are required.
+There are some optional external projects that plugins can take advantage of.

  * [jedi](https://pypi.org/project/jedi/) - Python static analysis tool.
 Used by `jedi-vim` for Python language autocompletion
  * [clang](https://clang.llvm.org/) - C compiler.
 Used by `vim-clang` for C-family language autocompletion
  * [ag](https://github.com/ggreer/the_silver_searcher) - Better ack/grep.
-Used by `vim-grepper` to search, if available
+Used by `vim-grepper` to search, if available.
+Required by any-jump.vim

 ## Manage plugins